Bacterial Vaginosis

 • Antibiotics [4]–[7]

 Some scientists believe BV should be considered a sexually transmitted infection [8], but this is a controversial topic.
-Although microbes are shared through sex and this can certainly alter your vaginal microbiome, it is not absolutely necessary to have sex to get BV.
+Sharing microbes through sex can certainly alter your vaginal microbiome, but it’s not absolutely necessary to have sex to get BV.

 You may have had or currently have BV.
 Or maybe you have had it more than once.
-Well, there is nothing to be ashamed of, because BV is one of the most common vaginal infections in women.
+There’s nothing to be ashamed of because BV is one of the most common vaginal infections in women.

 Common BV symptoms